aemorozov/FormWithAddingNewLines/README.md

 - some checking required lines
 - getting all "text" lines and construct one row in last "text" line with fixed and dynamic text (number of row, "Color", "Size", "Article")

-I know, that it can did it better, but my client wanted do it faster and did't want pay a lot for this form.
+I know, that I can did it better, but my client wanted do it faster and did't want pay a lot for this form.
 Maybe anytime I will can optimize it.